Zaki Biam massacre: Kyado

 In Kyado, events differed.
 Yet, showed a distinction in the actions of the soldiers deployed to the area from Makurdi, the Benue State capital, and Wukari and Yola on the other hand.
 The residents of Kyado attributed the safety of lives in their village to the soldiers from Makurdi, who arrived just in time to deliver them from the brutality of the soldiers from Yola.
 The soldiers from Yola who first arrived Kyado on 19 October and lynched several people as well as burned buildings, returned again on the 23 and 24 October for the second leg of their mission, only to meet the soldiers from Makurdi, who negotiated the safe passage of Kyado residents.
 Notwithstanding, the soldiers from Yola destroyed and burned more houses before leaving.

-Chief Orsar Tyowua, a 72 years old Tiv leader of Kyado was seized from his house before it was later burned.
+Chief Orsar Tyowua, a 72-year-old Tiv leader of Kyado, was seized from his house before it was later burned.
 He was taken on 19 October 2001 by the soldiers.
 According to the testimony he gave to Amnesty International, he was taken to Taraba and interrogated.
 He was kept in a 9sqms cell, without light or ventilation alongside four others.
 He was made to frog-jump and kicked on the stomach severally.
 Locked up for a week, he was later released on the direct orders of the Taraba State governor.